Skip to main content

 Stream on Netflix

-We Are the Champions.”
-Narrated by Seattle-born Rainn Wilson, this documentary series celebrates offbeat contests and proves that there is a place for everyone to be a champion.
+Narrated by Seattle-born actor Rainn Wilson, this documentary series celebrates offbeat contests and proves that there is a place for everyone to be a champion.
 From a cheese-rolling race to dog dancing to frog hopping, each episode follows competitors at the top of their game in a field you probably did not know existed.
 Positive, fun and engaging, this show is one kids and adults will all love.

 Stream on Netflix

-These shows can be great fun to watch as a family.
-You can each make predictions as to who the winner will be, and maybe be inspired to bake a cake, sew a new outfit, or create your own Lego masterpiece.
+These shows can be great fun to watch on a Friday night.
+You can each make predictions as to who the winner will be, and maybe be inspired to compete as a family baking cakes, sewing a new outfit or creating your own Lego masterpiece.

 Stream on Netflix